Electrical and Electronic Engineering Courses

 The entry requirements differ from one course to another.
 If you want to study an N1-level Electrical or Electronical Engineering course, for example, you will need to have passed at least Grade 10 (with Maths and Science as subjects).
 If you want to study the N2 – N6-level courses, you will need to have completed the previous N-level (or equivalent).

-If you want to study towards a degree in electrical engineering, you will need to go to university.
-This means that you will need Grade 12 with university exemption, as well as good marks in Maths and Science.
+If you want to study towards a degree in electrical engineering, you will need to go to a university or higher education college.
+This means that you will need Grade 12 with university exemption (bachelor’s pass), as well as good marks in Maths and Science.

 In some cases, you may be able to apply for Recognition of Prior Learning (RPL), which allows you to study a course without meeting all of the academic entry requirements.
 This is useful if you have been working for a number of years, but you need to complete a formal qualification in order to become fully qualified, or to apply for a certain job.